Identity vs Confusion: Psychosocial Stage 5

 Feeling Stuck or Not Knowing Where to Go

-A Reddit user on the NewZealand subreddit shared a post saying, “Hi, currently going through an identity crisis and I feel like I don’t have much hobbies?”
-The poster goes on to say that are searching for a purpose in life.
+A Reddit user on the NewZealand subreddit shared a post saying, "Hi, currently going through an identity crisis and I feel like I don't have much hobbies?"
+The post says that people are searching for a purpose in life.
 A person going through an identity crisis or role confusion may not know what to do with their day.
 A writer writes.
 A gardener goes out in the garden.
-The head of a family finds ways to provide for their partner and children and family members.
-There are many ways to fulfill your identity, but having that identity gives you a little bit of direction on where to go and what to do.
+The head of a family finds ways to provide for their partner, children, and family members.
+There are many ways to fulfill your identity, but having that identity gives you a little direction on where to go and what to do.

 Impact of Previous Stages